knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

 This is a custom OpenWRT image for the A5-V11 mini 3G router.

-In order to bring life to this little project, a bit a basic soldering skills are required to upgrade the current eeprom SPI (flash chip) on the "A5-v11_3G_mini_router".
+In order to bring life to this little project, basic soldering skills are required to upgrade the current eeprom SPI (flash chip) on the "A5-v11_3G_mini_router".
 Currently in 2023, this device can be obtained from ebay or aliexpress for around $8.

 ![Wirelless attack gadget](A5-V11_3G_mini_router.PNG)